XDeFi-tech/docs-new/gas-tank/balance-services.md

 ### Get balance queue update by ID

-This endpoint allows users to get the balance queue update for a specific ID.
+This endpoint allows users to get the balance queue update for a specific ID (e.g., deposit, withdrawal, transfer, consume).

 ::: code-group